In French, unlike other languages, we don't take in account all the accent in our alphabet.

-For alphabetical classification, the diacritical forms are counted as non-diacritical ("é" counted as "e") and the "æ" and "œ" ligatures are the equivalents of "ae" and "oe".
+For alphabetical classification, the accents are under their normal letters ("é" counted as "e" or "æ" and "œ" ligatures are the equivalents of "ae" and "oe".)

-The diacritics are arranged in this order: acute, grave, circumflex and umlaut.
+The accents are arranged in this order: acute, grave, circumflex and umlaut.

 The vowels are 6 letters and the consonants are 20 letters: Here's is an overview of their pronunciation and phonetics in the alphabetical order

 |9||I / i||/i/|

 |21||U / u||/y/|

 |4||D / d||/de/|

 |6||F / f||/ɛf/|

 |7||G / g||/ʒe/|

 |10||J / j||/ʒi/|